bcrowell/cm_invariants/README.md

 way, rather than treating the calculation of each R as a separate computation.
 However, the computational effort probably grows exponentially with the order of the polynomial, so the improvement in performance might not be very much.
-Another possible way to implement the calculation of the R's would be by finding the eigenvalues of the Ricci tensor.